 1. Google Analytics goals imported into Google Ads

 In the context of Google Analytics goals imported into Google Ads, the attribution model difference can generate a mismatch between Google Analytics conversions imported into Google Ads (see image) and Google Ads conversions (Google Ads tags).
-Indeed, in the case of Google Analytics conversions imported into Google Ads, the Google Analytics logic applies, with the Last Non-Direct Click attribution model, which means that less conversions will be pushed back to Google Ads.
+Indeed, in the case of Google Analytics conversions imported into Google Ads, the Google Analytics logic applies, with the Last Non-Direct Click attribution model, which means that fewer conversions will be pushed back to Google Ads.
 This is the reason why it’s recommended to use Google Ads conversion tags for conversion optimizations in your accounts, especially when campaigns don’t have a lot of conversion data to optimize on.

 Let’s take an example to illustrate.